AppBK/welcome-to-mod-7/README.md

 ## Things to consider:

-1. This **IS NOT** time to mainly debug or code.
+1. In the event that your code currently has a bug.
+Walk your partner through that code and explain what you are trying to accomplish step-by-step.
+Can your partner follow your logic?
 2. Both sides are responsible for getting equal time.
 3. Students are responsible to give and receive constructive feedback and commit to the exercise.
-4. IA’s will be jumping in rooms periodically to check progress and could ask questions!
+4. I will be jumping in rooms periodically to check progress and could ask questions!
 5. Students will receive strikes if not committed to the exercise *(webcam is off, no discussions)*
 6. If you finish the section of code you had planned to go over early, pick another file and continue to walk through your code.
 If you are lost on what code to share, you can always go through the starter code!